 Situated right on the Arctic Circle in Finnish Lapland, there are so many things to do in Rovaniemi more than I could ever have imagined.

-Sure, there is Northern Light viewing, the astounding beauty of Lapland and so, many fluffy Huskies – not to mention the official residence of Santa Claus – but Rovaniemi itself is also experiencing a coming of age.
+Sure, there is Northern Light viewing, the astounding beauty of Lapland and so many fluffy Huskies — not to mention the official residence of Santa Claus — but the city of Rovaniemi itself is also experiencing a coming of age.

-Because while exploring the last great wilderness of Europe is a dream, what makes Rovaniemi a once-in-a-lifetime travel destination is that it allows you to easily get amongst untouched nature during the day while then returning to a relaxing evening of Arctic-inspired craft cocktails, wonderful Nordic dining, and herbal sauna treatments.
+While exploring the last great wilderness of Europe is undoubtedly rather dreamy, what transforms Rovaniemi into a once-in-a-lifetime travel destination is how easy everything is.
+Rovaniemi allows you to quickly get amongst untouched nature during the day while then returning to a relaxing evening of Arctic-inspired craft cocktails, excellent Nordic dining, and herbal sauna treatments.

 Don’t let Rovaniemi’s utilitarian buildings or quiet locals put you off, there is so much more to this intriguing city than meets the eye!
 It is easily one of the best places to explore in Finland, and should under no circumstances be skipped!

 So why not let me help you discover it ….

 Ok, I am not going to lie here.
 I was tempted just to keep this Rovaniemi thing to do all to myself, because – well, my new reindeer best friend Snow and I bonded for life.
 And I don’t want to share him.